Minimally Invasive Spine Surgery

 The standard method of spine surgery is called open surgery.
 This uses a long incision down the back.
 The muscles and soft tissue around the spine would need to be moved away.
 In some cases, tissue would need to be removed.

-During MISS, the healthcare provider makes a smaller incision.
+During MISS, the healthcare provider makes one or more smaller incisions.
 He or she then inserts a device called a tubular retractor.
 This is a stiff, tube-shaped tool.
 It creates a tunnel to the problem area of the spine.
 It gently pushes aside the muscle and soft tissue around the area.
 The surgeon can then put small tools through the tunnel to work on the spine.
-The surgeon also uses a special operating microscope and views real-time X-ray images of the spine.
+The surgeon also uses a special operating microscope, high-resolution cameras, computer images, and real-time X-rays of the spine.

 Surgeons can use MISS for some types of spine surgery.
-These include lumbar discectomy, laminectomy, and spinal fusion.
+These include lumbar or cervical discectomy, laminectomy, and spinal fusion.